 About Mrs. Ouellette

-My name is Emily Ouellette, and I am beginning my third year as the music teacher at Pleasant Ridge.
-I was born and raised in Saline, MI, and have thoroughly enjoyed teaching in the district I grew up in.
+My name is Emily Ouellette and I am an elementary general music teacher at Pleasant Ridge Elementary.
+I was born and raised in Saline, MI, and have thoroughly enjoyed teaching in the district I grew up in since 2014.
 For as long as I remember I have wanted to educate.
 I firmly believe in the importance of education and the value it has in society.
 In my classroom, it is my objective that students learn to become life-long learners and to function in society as cooperating, involved, and creative individuals.

 During the completion of my undergraduate degree in Music Education my primary instrument of study was bassoon, but I also have taken courses on the most commonly found band and orchestral instruments.
 Prior to my college education I took private piano lessons, and continued to study piano through college.
 I also have taken voice lessons to understand and master the most valuable concept taught in an elementary classroom.
 Through teaching private piano and bassoon lessons I have worked with students at the individual level and have learned the importance of addressing the needs of individual students in the classroom.